×

 Available on: iTunes, Google Play

 To get the most out of your sleep study regimen, try watching a FluentU video right before you go to bed.
-That way, the new vocabulary can cement in your memory as you sleep.
+That way, the new vocabulary can be cemented in your memory as you sleep.
 When you wake up in the morning, you can use FluentU’s built-in progress tracking tools to find out exactly how much new vocabulary you’ve retained.

 For even more passive bedtime learning, you can download audio files from FluentU to listen to as you drift off, no internet connection needed.